walezbee/AzureFunMigration/Whiteboard design session/WDS trainer guide - Line-of-business application migration.md

 *Migration Execution*

 1. What Azure components or configurations should be deployed prior to migration?
+How can this Azure environment be made future-proof and aligned with best practices?

 2. What tools are available for migration execution?
 Provide options for VMware VMs, physical servers, and databases.

 2. What post-migration steps should be carried out for business-critical applications migrated to Azure?
+What guidance is available to ensure nothing is missed?

 *Cost management and optimization*